ansible/ansible/docs/docsite/rst/plugins/inventory.rst

 Plugin List
 +++++++++++

-You can use ``ansible-doc -t inventory -l`` to see the list of available plugins, use ``ansible-doc -t inventory <plugin name>`` to see specific documents and examples.
+You can use ``ansible-doc -t inventory -l`` to see the list of available plugins.
+Use ``ansible-doc -t inventory <plugin name>`` to see plugin-specific documentation and examples.

 .. toctree:: :maxdepth: 1
     :glob: